Assisted Living Abuse & Neglect Lawsuits

 I Am Not Interested in Money; Why Would I Bring an A.L.F.
 Neglect Lawsuit?

 Here is something that will surprise you.
 Most of our clients do not come to us looking for money.
-Even though these cases are brought by family members to seek monetary damages, money is not the sole motivator to bring suit.
+Even though these cases are brought by family members to seek monetary damages, money is not the sole motivator to bring a suit.

 Most families come to us seeking justice.
 In just about every state in the U.S., regulation and oversight into assisted living facilities is lax.
 These A.L.F.’s get away with repeated systemic problems.
 Sometimes, regulators will give them a slap on the wrist in the form of a $500 fine.
 Other times, they receive a written reprimand.
 Needless to say, most families who lose a loved one are underwhelmed by the state’s response to reported elder abuse.

 You May Not Care About Money, But They Do…

 The majority of assisted living facilities in the U.S. are run by large, for-profit corporations.